 Please ensure that your Pivotal Cloud Foundry (PCF) installation meets the below requirements before installing Spring Cloud Services.

-If the default Java buildpack is older than version 3.8, you can download a newer version from Pivotal Network and update Pivotal Cloud Foundry by following the instructions in the Managing Custom Buildpacks topic.
+If the default Java buildpack is older than version 2.5, you can download a newer version from Pivotal Network and update Pivotal Cloud Foundry by following the instructions in the Adding Buildpacks to Cloud Foundry topic.
 To ensure that the newer buildpack is the default Java buildpack, you may delete or disable the older buildpack or make sure that the newer buildpack is in a lower position.

-Spring Cloud Services requires the following Pivotal Cloud Foundry products to be installed:
+Spring Cloud Services also requires the following Pivotal Cloud Foundry products: